 After fierce and bloody fighting which lasted for six days, the Commander in Chief of the rebels, Padraig Pearse, ordered the rebels to surrender.
 Plunkett, at the time, had escaped from the G.P.O. and was fighting in Moore Street.
-After the surrender, he was detained by the British in Kilmainham Gaol and on May 3rd 1916 he was court martialed to be condemned to death.
+After the surrender, he was detained by the British in Kilmainham Gaol and on May 3rd, 1916 he was court-martialed to be condemned to death.

 The execution of Joseph Plunkett

 Immediately after the ceremony Joseph and Grace were separated.
-A couple of hours later the couple were allowed to meet again for ten minutes (timed on a watch).
+A couple of hours later the couple was allowed to meet again for ten minutes (timed on a watch).
 Again, there were not given the courtesy of privacy but were guarded by a force of 15 armed soldiers.